sandoche/Darkmode.js/README.md

 🌓 Add a Dark Mode / Night Mode to your website in a few seconds

-This library uses the css `mix-blend-mode` in order to bring Dark Mode to any of your websites.
+This library uses the CSS `mix-blend-mode` to bring Dark Mode to any of your websites.
-Just copy paste the snippet and you will get a widget to turn on and off the Dark Mode.
+Just copy-paste the snippet and you will get a widget to turn on and off the Dark Mode.
 You can also use it without the widget programmatically.
-The plugin is lightweight, built in Vanilla.
+The plugin is lightweight, built-in Vanilla.
-It also uses localstorage by default, so your last setting will be remembered!
+It also uses local storage by default, so your last setting will be remembered!

 I have been inspired by this article: https://dev.wgao19.cc/2019-05-04__sun-moon-blending-mode/

 ## Features
 - Widget appears automatically
 - Saving users choice
-- Automatically shows Darkmode if the OS prefered theme is dark (if the browsers supports `prefers-color-scheme`)
+- Automatically shows Darkmode if the OS prefered theme is dark (if the browsers support `prefers-color-scheme`)
 - Can be used programmatically without widget

 ## ✨ Demo